 Day 8: King Penguin Park / Stromatolite Lagoon / Punta Arenas

-Keeping an eye out for roving guanacos, we drive from Porvenir along the west coast of Tierra del Fuego to reach King Penguin Park, a private conservation reserve on Inutil Bay.
-From elevated boardwalks and strategic hides, we spend unhurried time at this remote site, observing the endlessly entertaining antics of the world’s second-largest penguin species.
+Keep an eye out for roving guanacos as we drive from Porvenir along the west coast of Tierra del Fuego to reach King Penguin Park, a private conservation reserve on Inutil Bay.
+From elevated boardwalks and strategic hides, spend unhurried time at this remote site, observing the entertaining antics of the world’s second-largest penguin species.
 Established when birds arrived to nest here in 2010, it is the most northerly king penguin colony in the world, and the only place to see this species outside Antarctica and the Falkland Islands.
-Standing about 3 feet tall and weighing 30 pounds or more, king penguins sport classic black and white markings with splashes of vibrant orange across their head, beak and chest.
+Standing about 3 feet tall and weighing 30 pounds or more, king penguins sport classic black and white markings with splashes of orange across their head, beak and chest.